Skip to main content

 What VPS size should I use for Hermes Agent?

-Start Hermes Agent with the recommended Virtarix Cloud VPS S for a practical first deployment, then scale after measuring CPU, RAM, storage, and process count for skills, memories, provider config, messaging gateways, and approval settings.
+Start Hermes Agent with the recommended Virtarix Starter VPS for a practical first deployment, then scale after measuring CPU, RAM, storage, process count, enabled skills, memory usage, provider config, messaging gateways, and approval settings.
+The Starter VPS includes 3 CPU cores, 6 GB RAM, 50 GB NVMe storage, unlimited bandwidth, IPv4/IPv6, full root access, 1 free snapshot, and 1 backup included.

 Can Hermes Agent keep running without my local machine?

 Yes, for the selected runtime mode.
-The VPS can keep Hermes skills, memory, provider config, gateway settings, and approval rules available without your local desktop staying online; use tmux/screen for interactive work and a reviewed service or container wrapper only for gateway or automation commands that are meant to persist.
+The VPS can keep Hermes skills, memory, provider config, gateway settings, and approval rules available without your local desktop staying online; use tmux or screen for interactive work and the documented hermes gateway install and hermes gateway start path only for gateway or automation commands that are meant to persist.

 Can I use Docker for this setup?

-Use Docker when you intentionally select Hermes Agent’s documented Docker terminal backend or a deployment path that explicitly calls for containers.
+Use Docker when you intentionally select Hermes Agent’s documented Docker terminal backend or another deployment path that explicitly calls for containers.
 Otherwise use the standard installer, CLI, gateway, and configuration paths.

 Is Virtarix operating Hermes Agent for me?